About THE IMAGe

 This is a tropical plumeria or frangipani flower which often represents tenacity & perseverance due to its ability to withstand extremely high temperatures without getting burnt.
 For Trudy, this small white flower particularly spoke of purity, that God could restore everything that was stolen and has became a significant symbol of hope.

-These green leaves embrace the white flower and represent the healing leaves for the nations (from the tree of life- Revelation 21).
+These green leaves embrace the white flower and represent the healing leaves for the nations (The tree of life- Revelations 21).

 Giant Pink Rose